neuralegal/ScotusPrediction/Readme.txt

 --------------------
 Train LSTM

 To train the LSTM, first open the Jupyter Notebook in the Train LSTM folder called Create Language Model.ipynb to create the language model.
 Training one up to our accuracy took several days on a GeForce GTX 1080.
 Next use Train LSTM Classifier.ipynb to train the main DF and the justices DFs.
-The language model needs to be trained before the classifier will work and was not included due to file size considerations.
-These files require fast.ai 1.0.48.
+The language model files need to be created before the classifier will work and were not included due to file size considerations.
+These files require Fast.ai 1.0.48.

 --------------------
 Train Ensemble Model

-To integrate the ensemble model, first use the EvaluateModel.ipynb notebook to add the softmax outputs from the model predictions to feature_table.csv (already added in inculded feature-table.csv) Then run neuralegal_adaboost.py in the main directory.
-This file requires Python 2.7 and Scikit-learn 0.17.1
+To integrate the ensemble model, first use the EvaluateModel.ipynb notebook to add the softmax outputs from the LSTM model predictions to feature_table.csv (already added in inculded feature-table.csv).
+Then run neuralegal_adaboost.py in the main directory.

 -------------------
 Check AUC Scores

-Accuracy and AUC scores can be checked using EvaluateModel.ipynb.
+Accuracy and AUC scores can be checked using the Jupyter Notebook EvaluateModel.ipynb.